wlongmireBloomTech/web-sprint-challenge-advanced-web-applications-solution/README.md

 > *Build a login form to authenticate your users along with all the components and utilities needed to support authentication.*

 * [ ] In `Login.js`, build all UI and state functionality needed to capture a username and password.
-* [ ] **Make sure that the input for your username and password includes the data-testid="username" and data-testid="password" attributes.
+* [ ] **Make sure that the input for your username and password includes the id="username" and id="password" attributes.
 These are needed for codegrade testing and codegrade autotests will fail without them.**
 * [ ] Build in functionality that would allow an error to be displayed in the provided p tag if either the username or password is incorrect.
 * [ ] Construct an http request that retrieves an auth token from the server when the username `Lambda` and the password `School` is passed into the request.
 * [ ] Save the token to localStorage.